 • apathy;

-• lethargy, weakness, or drowsiness;
+• lethargy, weakness or drowsiness;

-• frequent unreasonable mood swings;
+• frequent causeless mood swings;

-• swelling in the neck;
+• swelling in the neck area;

 • cardiopalmus;